CloudComputing-WS23/cloud-computing-WS23/README.md

     -PregistryUsername=<github_username> \
     -PregistryToken=<github_token>
 ```
-These images are available on GitHub repo and are ready to be deployed in kubernetes.
+These images are available in the GitHub container registry and are ready to be deployed in Kubernetes.

 ### Deployment
 Execute the following commands one after another (it is recommended to wait until the corresponding pod has been started, check it via `kubectl get pods`, as starting all at once can lead to some containers restarting multiple times due to not reaching their availability and health probes because of the high load)